COVID-19: Who's at higher risk of serious symptoms?

 It may also help to avoid the things that make your asthma worse.
 These asthma triggers can vary from person to person.
 Examples include pollen, dust mites, tobacco smoke and cold air.
 Strong emotions and stress can trigger asthma attacks in some people.
 Others are bothered by strong odors, so make sure the disinfectant you're using isn't an asthma trigger for you.

-In addition to being an asthma trigger, smoking or vaping can harm your lungs and inhibit your immune system, which increases the risk of serious complications with COVID-19.
+Besides being an asthma trigger, smoking or vaping can harm your lungs and inhibit your immune system, which increases the risk of serious complications with COVID-19.

-Heart disease, diabetes and obesity
+Diabetes and obesity

 Weakened immune system